Simonsen94/SME_Analyst/src/pages/products/index.md

     journey.
 We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: A computer with a google analytics dashboard
-    image: /img/products-grid3.jpg
+    image: /img/services_image2.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: Elements of a website
-    image: /img/products-grid2.jpg
+    image: /img/services_image1.jpg
   image3:
-    alt: Coffee beans
+    alt: A group of people at a business presentation
-    image: /img/products-grid1.jpg
+    image: /img/services_image3.jpg
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: The first time I tried Kaldi’s coffee, I couldn’t even believe that was